O-ring theory of economic development: Model

 The important implication of this production function is positive assortative matching.
-We can observe this through a hypothetical four-person economy with two low skill workers (q_{L}) and two high skill workers (q_{H}).
+This can be seen in a hypothetical four-person economy with two low skill workers (q_{L}) and two high skill workers (q_{H}).
 This equation dictates the productive efficiency of skill matching:

 By this equation total product is maximized by pairing those with similar skill levels.

 Conclusions

-There are several implications one can derive from this model:
+There are several implications that can be derived from the model: